 A limited scope valuation is where the scope of work is limited or restricted.
 The scope of work is limited or restricted where the Valuer is not free to employ valuation approaches, valuation methods and valuation procedures that a reasonable and informed third party would perform taking into consideration all the specific facts and circumstances of the engagement.
 The effect of the limitation or restriction on the estimate of value is material.
-The limitation or restriction may be known at the outset of the engagement or may arise during the course of the valuation engagement.
+The limitation or restriction will be known at the outset of the engagement or will arise during the course of the valuation engagement.

 - When a minority shareholder engages the Valuer and does not have full access to all the business records.

 - When the spouse of the business owner engages the Valuer to value a business for a family law property settlement and they do not hold an ownership interest in the business.

 - Where the financial reports have not been completed by the business accountants for a number of years.
 And or;